 CSU is committed to providing reasonable accommodations and support to qualified students, employees, or others with disabilities to ensure equal access to the resolution process at CSU.
-Any student needing such accommodations or support should contact the Director, Office of Disability Services, and any employee or other with disabilities should contact the Human Resources Generalist , who will review the request and, in consultation with the person requesting the accommodation and the Title IX Coordinator/504 Compliance Officer, determine which accommodations are appropriate and necessary for full participation in the process.
+Any student needing such accommodations or support should contact the Disability Services Coordinator and any employee or other with disabilities should contact the Human Resources Manager, who will review the request and, in consultation with the person requesting the accommodation and the Title IX Coordinator/504 Compliance Officer, determine which accommodations are appropriate and necessary for full participation in the process.